top of page

 What is a Common Data Element?

-• Considering laboratory-to-data sharing use of CDEs
+• The use of CDEs facilitates research by improving:

 Common Data Elements (CDEs)